Gomukh - The origin of River Ganga

 At last, my curiosity will be satiated, or at least that's what I hoped.
 But my experience of traveling in the Himalayas has taught me at least one very important thing – never take anything for granted.
 So when the train to Haridwar left Howrah on the day of Durga Ashtami, I silently prayed to be lucky, because this time my childhood dream is going to be realized.

 We reached Haridwar almost on time and after freshening up at the station retiring room, we hired a Tata Sumo from the Taxi Association close to the station to commence our journey to Uttarkashi, at a distance of 174Km.

 We reached Tehri (at a distance of 94km from Haridwar) after around two and a half hours.
 After spending some time at the Tehri dam, we continued our journey to Uttarkashi – meaning ‘to the north of Kashi’.
-A turbulent Ganga flows through this hill town which is also home to NIM – Nehru Institute of Mountaineering, one of the best of mountaineering institutes in India.
+A turbulent Ganga flows through this hill town.
 We took a night halt at Netala, which is 13 km further from Uttarkashi.

-Here I am taking the liberty of introducing you to my companions on this journey– apart from the two of us a friend of mine and his family make it a group of seven – trying to reach Gomukh, the origin of the river Ganga which made our very existence possible, shaped our civilization as we are today.
+In my group apart from the two of us, a friend of mine and his family make it a total of seven – trying to reach Gomukh, the origin of the river Ganga which made our very existence possible, shaped our civilization as we are today.

 Next morning we started for Gangotri, which was at a distance of 87Km.

 The ride to Gangotri, at an altitude of 10,058ftwas smooth and comfortable as the road condition, was extremely good.
 We reached there well before 4 pm and checked in Hotel Gangaputra, where accommodation was booked beforehand.